How to Reuse Your Coffee Grounds

 Two women learning to roast coffee beans at a Melbourne barista course

-Most of us don’t think twice about throwing our coffee grounds into the bin or rinsing them down the sink.
+Most of us don’t think twice about throwing our used coffee grounds into the bin or rinsing them down the sink.
 Unfortunately, there are negative environmental impacts that we should be considering.
-According to the Australian-based environmental organisation, Plant Ark, just over 90 per cent of coffee grounds end up in landfill.
+According to a study done by an Australian-based environmental organisation, just over 90 per cent of coffee grounds end up in landfill.
 What’s more, an average cafe can produce around 60 kilograms of coffee grounds per week.

 You might be asking yourself, “What’s the big issue with coffee grounds ending up in a landfill?
 It’s an organic material, right?
 Won’t it just break down?”
 The big issue is that when coffee grounds end up in landfills, they produce methane, a greenhouse gas more damaging than carbon dioxide.
 Coffee grounds in landfills also contribute what are known as leachates, potentially toxic liquid runoff from landfills.